 For this Christmas in Europe itinerary, Jake and I visited London, Paris, and Bruges with a quick stop in Brussels.

-Not only was I able to score some awesome flight deals since we flew into and out of the major airport hubs of London (LHR) and Brussels (BRU), but incredibly low hotels rates were easy to find.
+Not only did I score some awesome flight deals since we flew into and out of the major airport hubs of London (LHR) and Brussels (BRU), but incredibly low hotel rates were easy to find.

 These are some of the best destinations in Europe for Christmas AND they are easily linked by trains.
 This allows for minimal travel time between cities.

-I chose theses cities because all are magical at Christmas and each offers a different feel.
+I chose these cities because all are magical at Christmas and each offers a different feel.

 With this Christmas in Europe itinerary we were able to experience many holiday markets (some big and some small), see spectacular Christmas light displays and decorations, and enjoy delicious festive food.